Introduction (House of Lords): Origins

 Originally, the Sovereign created and invested new peers personally.
 The personal procedure, however, was abandoned during the 17th century, and in 1621, the House of Lords began the ceremony of introduction.
 The ceremony has evolved over the years, generally growing more complex.
 However, in 1998, the Select Committee on Introductions suggested several reforms, which were generally adopted.

 Introduced lords

 Ceremonial introductions were originally used for all new members of the House of Lords.
 However, in 1663, the House of Lords decided that peers who inherited a title did not need to be introduced.
-This applies to hereditary peers joining the House by virtue of by-elections under the House of Lords Act 1999.
-However, if hereditary peers receive life peerages, they must be introduced like any other life peer, unless they sat in the Lords before the House of Lords Act 1999.
+Until the abolition of hereditary peers in 2026, this applied to hereditary peers joining the House by virtue of by-elections under the House of Lords Act 1999.
+However, if hereditary peers received life peerages, they were introduced like any other life peer, unless they sat in the Lords before the House of Lords Act 1999.

 The Lords Spiritual (twenty-six bishops of the Church of England who sit in the House of Lords) are also introduced, though by a different ceremony, upon appointment.
-Also, if a Lord Spiritual is translated (transferred) to another see, they must be reintroduced.
+Also, a Lord Spiritual who is translated (transferred) to another see must be reintroduced.